cmsi/MateriAppsLive/README.md

 MateriApps LIVE!
 Release 2.0 (2018/xx/xx)
 ==========================================

+  - Base Debian distribution has been updated to Debian 9 (Stretch)
+  - Debian packages for MateriApps Applications are still provided also for Debian 7 (Wheezy) and 8 (Jessie)
+  - MateriApps LIVE!
+Users Forum has been opened
   - Newly included MateriApps packages
      * dcore (1.0.0)
      * triqs, triqs-cthyb, triqs-dfttools, triqs-hubbardi (1.4.2)